elastic/connectors/docs/reference/onedrive.md

 ## Advanced Sync Rules

-Advanced Sync Rules will be available in 8.11+.
+Advanced sync rules are not available for this connector in the present version.

 ## Connector Client operations